rands0n/rands0n.com/_posts/2022-05-29-its-nice-to-be-important-but-important-to-be-nice.md

 ---
 layout: post
 title: It’s Nice To Be Important, But It’s More Important To Be Nice
 summary: We live in a society.
-People have feelings and we should treat well be if we want to be treated well.
+People have feelings and we should treat well if we want to be treated well.
 Treating other people well is a key to be treated well.
 date: 2022-05-29 08:00:00
 tags: psychology programmer
 ---